Habatakurikei/llmmaster/README.md

 SET STABLE_DIFFUSION_API_KEY=your_stable_diffusion_key
 ```

-Note that you do not have to set all of the API keys.
-You can set only the ones that you need.

 2. Use cases

-  * Using single LLM
+  * Using single Text-to-Text LLM

 ```python
 from llmmaster import LLMMaster